Student visa information

-You'll be required to have a valid student visa for the whole time that you're a student in Australia.
-The SSVF has been designed to make the process of applying for a student visa simpler to navigate for genuine students.
+You'll be required to have a valid student visa for the whole time that you are a student in Australia.
+Find out more about student visa requirements and the application process.

 - international students will apply for a single Student visa (subclass 500) regardless of their chosen course of study

 - student guardians will apply for the new Student Guardian visa (subclass 590)